jangroth/aws-certification-notes/solutions-architect-professional.md

   * Use a DNS that has DNSSEC
     * To end send a client to a pirate server, a DNS response needs to be “forged” by a server which intercepts them
     * It is possible to protect your domain name by configuring DNSSEC
+		* Route 53 now supports full DNSSEC (12/2020)
-    * Amazon Route 53 supports DNSSEC for domain registration.
+    * ~~Amazon Route 53 supports DNSSEC for domain registration.
 However, Route 53 does not support DNSSEC for DNS service, regardless of whether the domain is registered with Route 53.
-If you want to configure DNSSEC for a domain that is registered with Route 53, you must use another DNS service provider.
+If you want to configure DNSSEC for a domain that is registered with Route 53, you must use another DNS service provider.~~
-    * You could run a custom DNS server on EC2
+    * You can also run a custom DNS server on EC2

 ---